amrzakizakisalih-alt/Projet_INSA_dico/README.md

 ## Future Improvements / Roadmap

-  [ ] Implement a graphical user interface (GUI) or web interface using a lightweight C framework or Python binding.
+  -Implement a graphical user interface (GUI) or web interface using a lightweight C framework or Python binding.

-  [ ] Add support for export formats such as JSON or XML.
+  -Add support for export formats such as JSON or XML.

-  [ ] Optimize search performance using balanced binary search trees (AVL/Red-Black trees) or hash tables instead of linear linked lists.
+  -Optimize search performance using balanced binary search trees (AVL/Red-Black trees) or hash tables instead of linear linked lists.

 ---